|Disclaimer: This article is under development.

 Of course, these are examples of poor customer service–and no, they are not my library.

 But in an environment where everyone is encouraged to assiduously document their own services, gathering evidence to make themselves appear more accountable, well, we just might not be as customer-service-oriented as we might appear on paper.
+People approach me for assistance when things are broken.

 When I speak to students, I am merely the messenger.
 I try to represent good published authorities and the peer-reviewed word.
 I represent resources which impart disciplinary knowledge.
 That is what the academic library as a whole ideally does better than Google and Google Scholar–provided that the library’s collections, access services and systems are maintained.